 When an attorney is unable to fulfill professional responsibilities due to physical, mental, or behavioral illness, the Office of Attorney Regulation Counsel may file a petition to transfer an attorney to disability status.
 This is not a form of discipline.
-The Office filed seven disability matters in 2022, one was dismissed.
+The Office filed three disability matters in 2023.